A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Introduction

 \section{Introduction}

 Neural networks are a popular class of machine-learning models, which pervade modern society through their use in many artificial-intelligence-based systems \citep{lecun2015deep}.
 Their success can be attributed to their predictive performance in an array of complex problems \citep{state_of_nn2018}.
 Recently, neural networks have been used to perform tasks such as natural language processing \citep{goldberg2016primer}, anomaly detection \citep{pang2021deep}, and image recognition \citep{voulodimos2018deep}.
-Feedforward neural networks (FNNs), which are a particular type of neural network, can be viewed as non-linear regression models, and have some similarities to the models traditionally used in statistical modelling (e.g., covariates enter the model through a weighted summation, and the estimation of the weights for an FNN is equivalent to the calculation of a vector-valued statistic) \citep{ripley1994neural, white1989learning}.
-There was a strong interest in neural networks within the statistics community in the late 1980s and early 1990s as evidenced in the comprehensive reviews by \citet{white1989learning}, \citet{ripley1993statistical}, and \citet{cheng1994neural}.
-Despite this early interest, however, these models have still been historically less popular among statisticians, and the majority of neural network research has been conducted outside of the field of statistics \citep{breiman2001statistical, hooker2021bridging}.
+Feedforward neural networks (FNNs), which are a particular type of neural network, can be viewed as non-linear regression models, and have some similarities to statistical modelling approaches (e.g., covariates enter the model through a weighted summation, and the estimation of the weights for an FNN is equivalent to the calculation of a vector-valued statistic) \citep{ripley1994neural, white1989learning}.
+Despite early interest from the statistical community \citep{white1989learning, ripley1993statistical, cheng1994neural}, the majority of neural network research has been conducted outside of the field of statistics \citep{breiman2001statistical, hooker2021bridging}.
 Given this, there is a general lack of statistically-based methods, such as model and variable selection, which focus on developing parsimonious models.